pihaf/Tic-Tac-Toe-AI/referee/README.md

-# Trọng tài
+# Referee server
-## Cách sử dụng:
+## How to run:
-1. Chạy câu lệnh `pip install -r requirements.txt` trong terminal để cài những thư viện cần thiết
+1. Use `pip install -r requirements.txt` in terminal to download the necessary libraries
-2. Chạy `python app.py` để chạy trọng tài
+2. Run `python app.py`
-3. Lấy địa chỉ trọng tài và các thông tin như sau để chạy Backend và Frontend:
+3. Copy the referee server address and this information to run backend server and frontend server:

     ![image](res/global_var.png)